 Vnomics provides manageable, actionable data so both drivers and fleet managers can better understand their fuel economy.
 For example, Vnomics can help fleet managers plot truck speed with fuel efficiency in mind.
 Farnsworth said that up to a certain speed – say 58 or 60 mph – fuel burns at a steady rate.
 In some cases, when drivers go above a certain speed, the burn rate outweighs the perceived time saved by the drivers.
 This type of information can encourage drivers to slow down, help small companies save on fuel and ensure consistent delivery times.

 "Usually the amount of time saved [by speeding] is dwarfed by the cost of the fuel that is wasted," Farnsworth said.

-Tools like PedalCoach and Vnomics' True Fuel not only level the playing field among drivers, but they provide companies with actionable data.
-Morrow said it's easy for companies to drown in fleet data, and often the simple insights can provide the most impact.
+Tools like PedalCoach and True Fuel not only level the playing field among drivers, but they provide companies with actionable data.
+Morrow said it's easy for companies to drown in fleet data, and the simple insights often have the most impact.

-Technology has always been a major factor in trucking, but with the ELD mandate, smaller fleets that might not have adopted solutions are starting to use technology.
-This opens the door for fuel economy tools like Vnomics.
+Technology has always been a major factor in trucking, but with the ELD mandate, smaller fleets that might not have adopted solutions are starting to use trucking technology that cuts costs and increases driver safety.
+This opens the door for fuel economy tools like True Fuel.
 By coaching drivers and understanding basic fleet data, trucking companies can drive down fuel costs and make better decisions.